maxwolf621/JavaNote/HttpServlet.md

 [page content]
 ```

-After storing the cookie in Browser, The furture Request sent by it as the following
+After storing the cookie in Browser.
+The furture Request sent by it as the following
 ```josn
 GET /sample_page.html HTTP/1.1
 Host: www.example.org